vippsas/vipps-developers/vipps-getting-started.md

 }
 ```

-An explanation of the contents of the access token (the JWT properties):
+Explanation of the contents of the access token (the JWT properties):

 | Name                        | Description                                 |
 | --------------------------- | ------------------------------------------- |